OpenEvalProject/evals/manuscripts/elife-22709/v2/manuscript.md

 ## Abstract

-10.7554/eLife.22709.001 Chlamydia trachomatis is an obligate intracellular pathogen that resides in a membrane-bound compartment, the inclusion.
+Chlamydia trachomatis is an obligate intracellular pathogen that resides in a membrane-bound compartment, the inclusion.
 The bacteria secrete a unique class of proteins, Incs, which insert into the inclusion membrane and modulate the host-bacterium interface.
 We previously reported that IncE binds specifically to the Sorting Nexin 5 Phox domain (SNX5-PX) and disrupts retromer trafficking.
 Here, we present the crystal structure of the SNX5-PX:IncE complex, showing IncE bound to a unique and highly conserved hydrophobic groove on SNX5.
 Mutagenesis of the SNX5-PX:IncE binding surface disrupts a previously unsuspected interaction between SNX5 and the cation-independent mannose-6-phosphate receptor (CI-MPR).
 Addition of IncE peptide inhibits the interaction of CI-MPR with SNX5.
 Finally, C. trachomatis infection interferes with the SNX5:CI-MPR interaction, suggesting that IncE and CI-MPR are dependent on the same binding surface on SNX5.
 Our results provide new insights into retromer assembly and underscore the power of using pathogens to discover disease-related cell biology.
-DOI: http://dx.doi.org/10.7554/eLife.22709.001

 ## Introduction